Deb Olin Unferth

-Deb Olin Unferth (born November 19, 1968) is the author of six books: two novels, two books of short stories, a memoir, and a graphic novel.
-Her fiction and essays have appeared in over fifty magazines and journals, including Harper’s, The New York Times, The Paris Review, The Believer, McSweeney’s, Granta, The Guardian, and NOON.
-She was a finalist for the National Book Critics’ Circle Award, and she has received a Guggenheim fellowship, four Pushcart Prizes, a Creative Capital Fellowship for Innovative Literature, and residency fellowships from the MacDowell and Yaddo Foundations.
+Deb Olin Unferth (born November 19, 1968) is an American author.
+She has published two novels, two books of short stories, a memoir, and a graphic novel.
+Her fiction and essays have appeared in over fifty magazines and journals, including Harper's, The New York Times, The Paris Review The Believer, McSweeney's, Granta The Guardian, and NOON.
+She was a finalist for the National Book Critics' Circle Award, and she has received a Guggenheim fellowship, four Pushcart Prizes, a Creative Capital Fellowship for Innovative Literature, and residency fellowships from the MacDowell and Yaddo Foundations.

+Early life and education

 She grew up in Chicago.
 She has an MFA from Syracuse University, where she studied with George Saunders, Tobias Wolff, and Michael Martone.